Product Liability Attorney

 For strict liability, the test is whether or not the product was reasonably safe for its intended use as manufactured when it left the manufacturer.
 West v.
 Caterpillar Tractor Co., Inc., 336 So.2d 80 (Fla.1976) (quoting the Restatement (Second) of Torts s 402A (1965)).

-Quick Law Tip: The time limit (Statute of Limitation) in Florida to file a product liability lawsuit based upon negligence or strict liability is 4 years.
+Law Note: The time limit (Statute of Limitation) in Florida to file a product liability lawsuit based upon negligence, breach of warranty, or strict liability is 4 years.
 One question here is, when does that 4 year period begin to run?

 Types of Product Liability Cases